 If you think there’s only one or two types of composting, you might be in for a surprise.

-Each compost method has its pros and cons – and its fans and detractors.
-In reality, most methods involve playoffs.
-For example, the Berkely method is seriously fast – but requires a serious amount of work.
-A simple static compost pile is less work – but takes a lot more time.
+For example, the Berkeley method is seriously fast – but requires a lot of work.
+A simple static compost pile is less work – but takes more time.

 Do you need compost fast or slow?

 You are most likely to need compost quickly when you start a new garden.